-The Law Office of Cohen & Jaffe, LLP, has assisted people involved in thousands of car accidents on Long Island and across New York City.
+The Law Office of Cohen & Jaffe, LLP has assisted people involved in thousands of car accidents on Long Island and nearby areas including Nassau County, Suffolk County and Queens.
 Below are some of the frequently asked questions about car accidents and general answers to them.

 One of the first things to do after a car accident is to report it to the police and then to your insurance company.
 Because New York is a no-fault insurance state, your insurance carrier is required to pay you for your losses no matter who caused the accident.
 In some cases you may also seek compensation from the at-fault driver’s insurer, particularly if the accident has resulted in permanent injuries, scarring and disfigurement, or the death of a loved one.

 An experienced New York car accident lawyer can help you file such a legal claim.
 Even obtaining an appropriate settlement from your insurance company will be more likely if a car accident attorney represents you.

 A lawyer experienced with traffic accidents and personal injury lawsuits in New York can help you identify and obtain all of the compensation you deserve for the injuries and other losses caused by the accident.

 After suffering serious injuries in a car accident, you will likely face expensive medical bills and have a car to repair or replace.
 If you are away from work to recover, you will lose income.
 You will likely find that the insurance company wants to pay you less than you deserve.